Jack Reacher (film): Plot

-Jack vowed that if Barr tried anything like that again, he would take him down.
-Jack agrees to investigate if Helen visits the victims' families to learn about the people murdered that day.
-Jack goes to the crime scene and finds inconsistencies; a trained sniper would have shot from a van on the nearby Fort Duquesne Bridge.
-An apparently random bar fight makes Jack realize that someone is attempting to strong-arm him into dropping his investigation.
-After Helen reports her findings about the victims to Jack, he suggests that the owner of local construction company Oline Archer was the real target, while the other victims served as a cover-up.
-Jack is later framed for the murder of the young woman who was paid to instigate the brawl.
+Reacher had vowed to take Barr down if he ever tried anything like that again.
+He agrees to investigate if Helen visits the victims' families to learn about the people murdered that day.
+Reacher goes to the crime scene and finds inconsistencies.
+A trained sniper would have shot from a van on the nearby Fort Duquesne Bridge.

+An apparently random bar fight makes Reacher realize that someone is attempting to strong-arm him into dropping his investigation.
+After Helen reports her findings about the victims to Reacher, he suggests that the owner of a local construction company, Oline Archer, was the real target.
+In contrast, the other victims served as a cover-up in order to make it look like a mass shooting of victims merely picked at random, rather than attention being focused on just Oline Archer's murder.
+Reacher is later framed for the murder of Sandy, the young woman who was paid to instigate the brawl.
-Jack eventually follows up a hunch to a shooting range in neighboring Ohio owned by ex-United States Marine Corps Gunnery Sergeant Martin Cash.
-The real perpetrators are working for a ruthless construction firm led by an ex-Soviet prisoner known only as Zek Chelovek ("prisoner human being").
-The gang kidnaps Helen with the aid of Detective Emerson and holds her hostage at a quarry.
-Jack kills the henchmen and Emerson with Cash's help, before confronting the Zek.
-The Zek points out that Jack has killed all who could have testified against him and doubts that he will be convicted, while also stating that an American prison would be easy compared to his previous incarceration in Siberia.

-Convinced, Jack shoots him in the head.
+Reacher eventually follows up a hunch to a shooting range in neighboring Ohio, owned by former United States Marine Corps Gunnery Sergeant Martin Cash.
+The real perpetrators are working for a mobbed-up construction firm led by an ex-Soviet prisoner known only as Zek Chelovek ("prisoner human being").
+Zek's gang kidnaps Helen with the aid of Detective Emerson and holds her hostage at a quarry.
+With Cash's help, Reacher kills the henchmen (including Charlie, the true culprit behind the shootings) and Emerson, before confronting the Zek.
+The Zek gleefully points out that Reacher has killed everyone who could have testified against him and vows to frame Reacher for his own crimes, while also stating that, even if he is convicted, an American prison will be "a retirement home" compared to his previous incarceration in the Gulag.
+Convinced, Reacher fatally shoots the Zek in the head.

 When Barr awakens from his coma, he tells Helen that he has no memory of the crime, but believes that he must be guilty.
-Barr's mental reconstruction of how he would have committed the shootings matches Jack's theory.
-A remorseful Barr is willing to accept both responsibility and punishment.
-However, Helen is confident he will be cleared.
-Meanwhile, Jack, sitting on a bus, overhears a man verbally and physically abusing a young woman and gets up to confront him.
+Barr's mental explanation of how he would have committed the shootings proves Reacher's theory.
+A remorseful Barr is still willing to accept both responsibility and punishment, but Helen is confident he will be cleared.
+Meanwhile, Reacher, sitting on a bus, overhears a man verbally and physically abusing a young woman and gets up to confront him.